ai-driven-dev/ai-driven-dev-community/resources/prompts/refactoring.md

 - Inconsistent naming conventions, generic names, or unclear file organisation.
 - Files in the wrong directory.
 - Use architecture best practices.
-- Inconsistent and risks.
+- Find inconsistencies and risks.
-- Improve existing architecture.
+- Propose actions to improve existing architecture.

 Tasks:
 1. List rules to check in bullet points, then add more relevant ones regarding the project stack (suffix those by 🆕 emoji to identify them) that can be detected using project structure and package manager file.
 2. List every potential issue in the project structure.
 3. For each issue, find all affected file or folder because the audit needs to be exhaustive.
 4. Do not provide issue if there is no recommendation to solve it.
-5. Please provide a thorough analysis and structured recommendations, never recommend "hypothesis" or "guesses", use data from uploaded project structure only.
 6. Only answer using "Tasks" and "Template" sections.

 Template:
 """
 # Architecture Audit

-* Main technologies used
+* Main technologies used in list.
-* Goal of the project (what you understand from the project structure)
+* Description of the project.

 ## (emoji) Title of the issue